ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for the [Sudanese Arab](/prayer/notes/sudan-arabs.html) people.
+This week we pray for the [Sunda](/prayer/notes/sunda.html) of Western Java.

-If you missed it, we last prayed for [Yemeni Arab](/prayer/notes/yemeni-arab.html) people of South Yemen.
+If you missed it, we last prayed for the [Sudanese Arab](/prayer/notes/sudan-arabs.html) people.

 ## Prayer App